Gender disparities in rehospitalisations after coronary artery bypass grafting: evidence from a sparse functional causal

 \section{Discussion}

-To investigate the causal pathway from gender to 60-day rehospitalisation counts among patients who underwent CABG surgery in the MIMIC-IV database, we propose a framework for causal mediation analysis with a functional mediator and a zero-inflated count outcome, as well as methods to estimate the causal effects.
+To investigate the causal pathway from gender to 60-day rehospitalisation counts among patients who underwent CABG surgery in the MIMIC-IV database, we propose a causal mediation framework involving a sparse functional mediator and a zero-inflated count outcome, along with estimation procedures for the causal effects and a sensitivity analysis.
 Specifically, with a functional mediator, we formalise the potential outcomes framework and discuss the definition of causal effects and the identifying assumptions for the effects.
-A function-on-scalar regression is used to model the functional mediator, and a functional zero-inflated Poisson model is used to address the previously understudied relationship between a zero-inflated count outcome and a functional mediator.
+A function-on-scalar regression is used to model the underlying smooth mediator process from infrequent and irregular discrete observations, and a functional zero-inflated Poisson model is used to address the previously understudied relationship between a zero-inflated count outcome and a functional mediator.
 Nonparametric identification results \citep{imaimed, Nguyenmedassump} are adapted to our setting with a functional mediator to facilitate the parameter-based Monte Carlo approximation algorithm for the estimation and inference of causal effects.
-Simulation studies validate the performance of the proposed methods in estimating the causal effects in different sample sizes, numbers of observations over the time span, and levels of complexity of the functional mediator.
+We also develop a sensitivity analysis to assess the robustness of effect estimates to potential unmeasured confounding between the mediator and the outcome.
+Simulation studies validate the performance of the proposed methods in estimating the causal effects in different sample sizes and levels of complexity of the functional mediator.